Was 'recklessness' to blame for Spanish train crash?

 The driver, Francisco Garzon, 52, was under arrest at a hospital in Santiago, the capital of the northwestern region of Galicia.
 He had been due to give a statement to police but local media reported he had declined to do so.

-Garzon was being investigated for criminal behavior in causing the accident and "recklessness", regional police chief Jaime Iglesias said.
+Garzon was being investigated for criminal behaviour in causing the accident and "recklessness", regional police chief Jaime Iglesias said.

 A spokeswoman for Galicia's Supreme Court said Garzon had not yet been charged and evidence including from the train's "black box" data recorded was being assembled.